microsoft/aed-go-learn-content/methods-interfaces/includes/2-interfaces.md

 type customWriter struct{}
 ```

 Now you're ready to write your custom `Write` function.
 Also, you need to write a struct to parse the API response in JSON format to a Golang object.
-You could the JSON-to-Go site to create a struct from a JSON payload.
+You could use the JSON-to-Go site to create a struct from a JSON payload.
 So the `Write` method could look like this:

 ```go
 type GitHubResponse []struct {